uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api.rst

 ``comp(*j, *i) == false``.
 If no ``comp`` object is provided, keys are sorted with respect to ``std::less``.

 Sorting is unstable.
-That means, keys, which do not precede one another with respect to the given comparator, and their associated values might be ordered arbitrarily relative to each other.
+That means, keys which do not precede one another with respect to the given comparator and their associated values might be ordered arbitrarily relative to each other.

 ``KeyIt`` and ``ValueIt`` must satisfy the requirements of ``ValueSwappable``, and ``Comparator`` must satisfy the requirements for the ``Compare`` parameter of ``std::sort``,